-The higher now wooded elevations could be ideal for a baronial main house with still further enhanced views.
-A comfortable three bed room 2145 s.f. main house is now centered in the lower horse fields.
-The manicured barns total 30,000 s.f. involving 24 plus horse stalls, four apartments including a cathedralized, luxury owner's apartment, an indoor arena (80 x 160), and numerous supporting offices, tack rooms, etc. These artful structures have been featured in Architectural Digest and other magazines.
+The higher now wooded elevations could be ideal, moreover, for a baronial main house with still further enhanced views.
+A comfortable and newly expanded three bed room 2145 s.f. main house is now centered in the lower horse fields.
+The manicured barns total 30,000 s.f., currently involving 24 plus horse stalls, a breeding shed, four quality apartments including a newly re-furbished and cathedralized, luxury owner's apartment, a full-size indoor arena (80 x 160), which is currently used as a mare barn with 38 stalls, and numerous supporting offices, tack rooms, etc. These artful structures have been featured in Architctural Digest and other magazines.

 Dutchess Views Farm has enjoyed a long and storied history, breeding thoroughbreds of standing.
 Until recently, for instance, it stabled Big Brown, winner of the 2008 Kentucky Derby and Preakness.
 If so desired, moreover, it could readily convert to a private equestrian, livestock or agrarian estate.
-More land is also available.
-It is handy to Mashomack, Pine Plains, Millbrook, Millerton, Rhinebeck, the Taconic State Parkway and the train.
+Additional land is also available.
+Dutchess Views Farm is handy to Mashomack, Pine Plains, Millbrook, Millerton, Rhinebeck, the Taconic State Parkway and the train.